-The Business and Economic Statistics Section of the American Statistical Association and sponsor SAS are proud to announce the winner of the 2013 Zellner Thesis Award and its $1500 prize is Xin Tong, for the the Princeton University thesis "Learning with Asymmetry, High Dimension and Social Networks."
+The Business and Economic Statistics Section of the American Statistical Association and sponsor SAS are proud to invite entrants for the 2014 Zellner Thesis Award and its $1500 prize.

 The Zellner award and associated cash prize is given for the best Ph.D. thesis dealing with an applied problem in Business and Economic Statistics.
 It is intended to recognize outstanding work by promising young researchers in the field.
 The winner of the award is announced at the Annual ASA Meeting in August.
 A portion of the winning thesis is eligible for publication in JBES.